Replace Tool Chest Drawer Slides: 5 Steps for

 10 Keter Stack-n-Roll Modular Tools Organizer for Garage Storage and DIY, 3 Piece Resin Rolling Tool Box System for Small Parts, Black Check Keter Stack-n-Roll Modular Tools Organizer for Garage Storage and DIY, 3 Piece Resin Rolling Tool Box System for Small Parts, Black on Amazon

 Start by completely emptying the contents of the affected drawer to make it lighter and easier to handle.
 Next, fully extend the drawer.
 Most modern ball-bearing slides feature release tabs or levers on each side.
-To disengage these, you typically push one tab up and the other down simultaneously, allowing the drawer to be pulled free from the cabinet [cite: 1, 4 from search 1].
+To disengage these, you typically push one tab up and the other down simultaneously, allowing the drawer to be pulled free from the cabinet.
 Some older models may require you to lift the drawer at an angle or use a feeler gauge-like tool to release internal catches.
 Carefully set the drawer aside in a safe, stable location.
 If you need more room to work, consider removing adjacent drawers as well.

 Technician removing a tool chest drawer with release tabs for slide replacementTechnician removing a tool chest drawer with release tabs for slide replacement